We're one of the largest providers of social work education in Scotland, offering both undergraduate and postgraduate programmes.

 We also offer the BA Education & Social Services.

-The University of Strathclyde is ranked No.1 in Scotland for social work in The Complete University Guide.
+The University of Strathclyde is ranked No.1 in Scotland and joint No.1 in the UK for Social Policy in The Complete University Guide.

 BA (Hons) Social Work